jasonmce/Cape-Hatteras-Lighthouse-light/README.md

 ## 🖨️ 3D Printed Parts

-All STL files can be found in the `models/` directory:
+All STL files can be found [On Thingiverse](https://www.thingiverse.com/thing:7056934) and in the `models/` directory:

 - `roof.stl` – Top cap for the lighthouse.
 - `lens.stl` – Translucent lens for the light animation.